dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 ### The algorithm in the article by Barto and Sutton

 The article delineates the presence of two _adaptive_ elements as essential piece of their algorithm: associative search element (_ASE_) and adaptive critic element (_ACE_).
-The presence of _ACE_ improves the performance of the algorithm.
+The presence of _ACE_ creates a reinforcement learning feedback loop which improves the performance of the algorithm.

 ### Using and Implementing Deep Q Network